 Q. If I made all my arguments in my letter appealing the Hearing Officer's Decision, do I still need to file a brief?

 A. You may still file a brief if you wish.
 However, if after you review the hearing recording you decide that your appeal letter contains all the arguments you wish to make, then it is not necessary to file a brief that merely repeats those arguments.
 The Administrative Law Judges on the Panel will review and consider your appeal letter whether or not you file a brief.

 Q. When do I file the brief?

 A. When a party appeals a Hearing Officer's Decision to the Panel, a notice is sent out stating that the appeal has been filed and it is your opportunity to file a brief along with a copy of the hearing recording(s).
 The notice will tell you when your brief is due to the ICAO.
-(The parties have 12 days from the date of the mailing of the Notice of Appeal and Opportunity to File Brief within which to file the brief.)
+(The parties have 12 days from the date of the mailing of the Notice of Appeal and Opportunity to File Additional Argument within which to file the brief.)